CEO/Managing Director, C-7 International, LLC

 Former Senior Advisor, Middle Eastern Affairs, Department of Homeland Security

-With almost 37 years of experience in the private sector aviation and transportation industries, Christopher Hinn most recently held the federal positions of Senior Middle East Advisor in the Department of Homeland Security (DHS) and Deputy Assistant Administrator International Programs for the Transportation Security Administration (TSA), a component of DHS.
+With almost 37 years of experience in the private sector aviation and transportation industries, Christopher Hinn most recently held the federal positions of Senior Middle East Advisor in the Department of Homeland Security (DHS) and Deputy Assistant Administrator of International Programs for the Transportation Security Administration (TSA), a component of DHS.

-Christopher held the position of Senior Advisor, Middle Eastern Affairs to DHS Secretary Michael Chertoff and Ambassador Cresencio Arcos, the former Assistant Secretary for International Affairs, DHS.
-In this capacity, he was the primary DHS point-of-contact for all Middle Eastern countries.
-He assisted in the development of exchange of letters between the TSA and the Assistant Secretary of State for Diplomatic Security, Department of State (DOS) and administered the agreements that were part of the exchange.
+Christopher held the position of Senior Advisor, Middle Eastern Affairs to DHS Secretary Michael Chertoff, and Ambassador Cresencio Arcos, the former Assistant Secretary for International Affairs, DHS.
+In this capacity, he was the primary DHS point of contact for all Middle Eastern countries.
+He assisted in the development of the exchange of letters between the TSA and the Assistant Secretary of State for Diplomatic Security, Department of State (DOS), and administered the agreements that were part of the exchange.
 He also functioned as an intelligence specialist with Charles Allen, Assistant Secretary for Intelligence, DHS.
 He worked directly with diplomatic representatives of the Gulf States.
 He developed dialogue and relationships with foreign representatives to assist in the identification of radicalization of United States residents who might threaten the homeland.
 He also identified local civil agencies that might assist in the development of intelligence leads that would aid the national programs.
-This process generated Memorandums of Understanding between local and State agencies; and foreign States to cooperate in intelligence information sharing.
+This process generated Memorandums of Understanding between local and State agencies, and foreign States to cooperate in intelligence information sharing.
 To attain these goals, he coordinated and participated in both formal and informal discussions between the Secretary of DHS and the Ambassadors of the Arab League.

 During his tenure as Deputy Assistant Administrator of International Programs at TSA, Christopher was responsible for the coordination of United States TSA Embassy-status Attaches in the Middle East.
 He provided expert guidance on the relationships and the administration of policies as they related to transportation issues.
 He developed the foreign dignitary facilitation program by building upon the existing “Escort Screening Courtesies Program,” which is reserved for foreign cabinet-level officials or equivalent and jointly administered by TSA and the Office of Foreign Missions, DOS.
-He had direct leadership responsibility in planning the DHS Secretary Chertoff’s meetings and agendas with Middle Eastern Ministers and Ambassadors.
+He had direct leadership responsibility in planning DHS Secretary Chertoff’s meetings and agendas with Middle Eastern Ministers and Ambassadors.
 International Affairs, in September 2005 after serving as the Deputy Assistant Administrator from December 2007.
 Christopher proactively works with foreign governments and commercial overseas operations to increase international transportation security.
-He oversees agency’s international industry representatives, aviation security experts and transportation security administration representatives (known as TSAR’s) ensuring representation at U.S. embassies and consulates in the Middle East, Europe, and Asia.
+He oversees the agency’s international industry representatives, aviation security experts, and transportation security administration representatives (known as TSARs) ensuring representation at U.S. embassies and consulates in the Middle East, Europe, and Asia.
 These individuals are TSA representatives with the agency’s regulatory and inspection responsibilities overseas.

-Christopher’s areas of expertise include conflict resolution, airline security operations, dignitary protection, Middle East cross-cultural interfacing and multi-agency/jurisdiction coordination.
-He has extensive experience in the logistics, development and facilitation of international forums and conferences.
+Christopher’s areas of expertise include conflict resolution, airline security operations, dignitary protection, Middle East cross-cultural interfacing, and multi-agency/jurisdiction coordination.
+He has extensive experience in the logistics, development, and facilitation of international forums and conferences.
 His career-spanning security record is without incident.